Coder4916/ceb_art/README.md

 - Issue: Migrating to Gitpod Enterprise.

-Solution - env.py file was initially reinstated incorrectly and a new allowed host in project settings.py also had to be updated properly.
-Sizes for all products had to be reset to true in admin, for sizes to display in products details.
+Solution - env.py file was initially reinstated incorrectly and a new 'allowed host' in project settings.py also had to be updated correctly.
+The new url/endpoint in Stripe also needed fixing, to allow payments/webhooks to function properly.
+Sizes for all products had to be reset to true in the admin app, for sizes to display in products details.

 - Issue: Migrating products and categories from the Product and Category .models, error in console.